 Some details are the basis of what I can easily define as a perfectly successful great undertaking.
 First of all the "soft" releases, where bears are kept in enclosures to acclimate to their surroundings before being released.
 Then the broad monitoring, which greatly increases the probability of survival.
 Finally, the tracking: specimens that stray too far are returned to the national park.

-Also breeding in captivity, backed by impressive veterinary experience, has helped the population grow.
-A milestone involved the first successful use in the world ofartificial insemination for this bear species, an advantage for maintaining genetic diversity in a small population.
+The captive breeding, backed by impressive veterinary expertise, has helped the population grow.
+A milestone involved the world's first successful use ofartificial insemination for this bear species, an advantage for maintaining genetic diversity in a small population.
 Bears injured by traps or traffic accidents have also been successfully reported back to the wild.

 Result?
-The initial target of 50 bears has been surpassed and the population now exceeds 70.
+The initial goal of 50 bears has been exceeded and the population now exceeds 70 bears.

 New challenges for the bears